siunam321/CTF-Writeups/0xL4ugh-CTF-2024/Web/Simple-WAF/README.md

 Based on my experience, **PHP is a weird language, sometimes it can do really weird stuff**, like let's say the built-in function `preg_match()`.

-According to [HackTricks](https://book.hacktricks.xyz/network-services-pentesting/pentesting-web/php-tricks-esp#length-error-bypass), when a **very large valid input** is being parsed to `preg_match()`, **it'll just choked to death and can't process it**.
+According to [HackTricks](https://book.hacktricks.xyz/network-services-pentesting/pentesting-web/php-tricks-esp#length-error-bypass), when a **very large valid input** is being parsed to `preg_match()`, **it'll just hit the limit and can't process it**.
 Hence, we can bypass the regular expression check by just sending a large valid input!

 ## Exploitation